csvsoundsystem/federal-treasury-api/readme.md

 ## Running
+Install dependencies.

+    pip install -r requirements.pip

 This one command downloads the (new) fixies and converts them to an SQLite3 database.

     ./run

+Then serve the web api like so.

+    ./api.py

 ## Scheduling
 Run this to schedule the above script to run daily.